Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description fully discloses behavior: places a short call, speaks a 6-digit code twice, requires confirmation within 10 minutes, and is tightly capped.
-This is comprehensive and trustworthy.
+With no annotations, the description fully discloses the behavior: it places one short call, speaks a 6-digit code twice, hangs up, and requires confirmation within ten minutes.
+It also explains the no-op behavior for already-verified numbers and the rate limits, leaving no hidden surprises.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.